 Driver fails to complete installation:

-7. If NVIDIA display driver installed succesfully but the NVIDIA Control Panel is missing, please reference the FAQ "NVIDIA DCH/Standard Display Drivers for Windows 10".
+2. If NVIDIA display driver installed successfully but the NVIDIA Control Panel is missing, please reference the FAQ "NVIDIA DCH/Standard Display Drivers for Windows 10".

 1. Title of the game which you are seeing a performance issue.
 If an issue occurs across multiple games, we still require the name of a specific game that you are able to reproduce this behavior.
 Please do not give a generic answer such as "happens with all games" or "happens with all the games I play" as this is not very helpful.